EnglishSid/DigitalExplorerSpecs/internalContent/DE.OpenSource/Support.md

 - Defects should be raised on the public github issues board, defects are addressed on a best effort basis

 ## Usage questions
-- Users should refer to the training material and videos available on video.dxc
+- Users should refer to the training material and videos available on video.dxc and this repoistory

 ## Enhancements
 - Enhancements should be raised on the public github issues board, defects are addressed on a best effort basis